 He also regularly sent back textiles to the Bolton Museum of Textiles, and textile fragments which apparently are catalogued under ‘S’ for Starkey!
 Guy Brunton had also sent Bolton Museum textiles from Qau and Badari too.
 Although he was by then Director of Karanis, Starkey also returned to Qau in Spring 1925 to help the Bruntons close the season as Guy Brunton was ill and had been taken to hospital.

+Between May and June 1926 Starkey re-registered with UCL and attended Petrie’s lectures in Egyptology, for the princely sum of £1 1/-.
 However, when the BSAE transferred their work to Palestine in 1926, Starkey rejoined Petrie as his first assistant at Wadi Ghazzeh and Tell Jemmeh, near Gaza – an ancient fortress along the course of the Wadi Ghazzeh.
 Together with Harding, he was the backbone of the Petrie expeditions at Tell Jemmeh (1926-27), Tell el Fara (1928-29) and Tell el Ajjul (1930 onwards) – all in roughly the same area - excavating three of the great fortified mounds of the ancient Syro-Egyptian frontier, and leading the first and final season at Tell el Fara (also known as Beth Pelet) in Petrie’s absence.
 By now his son John had arrived (born 1929) and he accompanied his parents on the expeditions.
 His daughter Mary was born in October 1931 so Lachish was her first outing.

+In 1927 he was elected to the Royal Anthropological Institute.
 This interesting poster is of a lecture he gave in 1928 to a Masonic Lodge – the title is certainly attractive and I especially like the last line ‘Ladies are specially invited’, presumably meaning the content and nature of the lecture would be suitable for ladies to attend!
 After the lecture the Lodge wrote enthusiastically thanking him for ‘such an intellectual treat’.
 Starkey’s father in law was a Masonic Lodge Master and Starkey himself became a Mason in 1929.

 Whilst at Tell el-Fara Starkey discovered the Bronze Bear, from the reign of David or Solomon – originally loaned to the Victoria and Albert Museum from the Institute of Archaeology.
 Now back in their possession it is affectionately known as the ‘Starkey Bear’.
 I have a V&A postcard of the Bronze Bear which Olga Tufnell sent Mary saying ‘Your father found this’!